 Next after your bike, passport and credit card, your smartphone will be the most valuable possession while touring.
 It will use quite a bit of battery during the day, so while biking I put mine into flight mode to last longer.
 During coffee breaks or lunch I sometimes charge it with my spare battery.
 The first thing I do when I arrive at my hotel room is to charge the phone by cable, so that I can use it when I go off for dinner in the evening.
-While away in the evening, I recharge my spare battery at the hotel.
+While eating dinner, I recharge my spare battery at the hotel.
 Quite a complicated setup, but it works.

 Charging a phone abroad might be a bit complicated due to wall sockets and voltages.
-I suggest using a website to see if your phone charger needs an adapter to the wall sockets of your destination.
+I suggest using a website to see if your phone charger needs an adapter to the wall sockets of your destinations.

 Above all I need Google Maps, without it I would be lost.
 Once in the french Alps my phone died in a heavy rainstorm.
 I ended up spending the whole next day going by bus back to Nice to buy a new one.
 So, the best choice is a phone which is water resistant.
-I once tried a holder for my phone that attaches to the handle bars, so I could use my phone as a GPS without having to bring it out of the jersey back pocket.
-Unfortunately it was quite hard to detach my phone from the holder when I wanted to use it as a camera, so these days I still keep my phone in the rear pocket of my bike jersey.
+These days I attach my phone to the handlebars using a product called Quadlock.
+It is simple to snap off when you need your phone for taking photos, but it is quite tricky to re-attach to the bike.
+Despite this drawback I am committed to it because I can use the GPS without having to stop – particularly handy when I bike around a new bewildering city.

 Laptops?
 No, leave them at home.
 Even a small sub 1 kg laptop or pad is too big to fit in the bags, and might be damaged by rain.

 I do suggest bringing small earbuds, mostly for listening to music, pods or audio books in the evenings.
 Don’t use them while cycling – you need to hear cars coming up from behind!